-For the measurement period ending June 30, 2021 and 2020 (the measurement dates), the total pension liability was determined by rolling forward the June 30, 2020 and 2019, total pension liability.
-The June 30, 2021 and 2020, total pension liability were based on the following actuarial methods and assumptions:
+For the measurement period ending June 30, 2022 and 2021 (the measurement dates), the total pension liability was determined by rolling forward the June 30, 2021 and 2020, total pension liability.
+The June 30, 2022 and 2021, total pension liability were based on the following actuarial methods and assumptions:

-Actuarial Cost Method Entry Age Normal in accordance with the requirement of GASB Statement No. 68

-Actuarial Assumptions:

-Discount Rate 7.15% Inflation 2.50%

-Salary Increases Varies by Entry Age and Service

-Mortality Rate Table Derived using CalPERS' Membership Data for all Funds.

-Post Retirement Benefit Increase Contract COLA up to 2.50% until Purchasing Power Protection Allowance Floor on Purchasing
+Actuarial Cost Method Entry Age Normal in accordance with the requirement of GASB Statement No. 68 Actuarial Assumptions: Discount Rate 6.90% Inflation 2.30% Salary Increases Varies by Entry Age and Service Investment Rate of Return 7.50% Net of Pension Plan Investment and Administrative Expenses; includes inflation Mortality Rate Table Derived using CalPERS' Membership Data for all Funds.
+Post Retirement Benefit Increase Contract COLA up to 2.30% until Purchasing Power Protection Allowance Floor on Purchasing

-Power applies, 2.50% thereafter